Australian shepherds make fantastic pets. They are energetic, loyal, and protective of their families.

 Do Australian Shepherds Like To Swim?

-If your Australian shepherd is nervous to get in the water, try getting in with them in a shallow swimming area.
+If your Australian Shepherd is nervous about getting in the water, try getting in with them in a shallow swimming area.

-As mentioned previously, Australian shepherds have a lot of hair and get very hot in the summer weather.
+As mentioned previously, Australian shepherds have a lot of hair and get very hot in summer.
 Taking them for a swim is a great way to give them exercise without them becoming overheated in hot weather.

 They will likely love swimming and chasing the ball in the water – they get to stay cool and use up their energy all at the same time!

 How To Introduce Your Australian Shepherd To Water